markmelix/snake-game/README.md

 repository.
 You can use any client which is supported by the server or even write your own (and not even necessarily on Rust!) one!

+## TODO list
+### Server todos
+- [ ] Generate random coordinates of a new snake depending on all parts
+- [ ] Get rid of most `unwrap`s and replace them with error handling
+- [ ] Fix snake change direction algorithm
+- [ ] Make library more comfortable to be used by clients
+- [ ] Create library bindings for Python
+- [ ] Refactor to make the library more flexible (create traits)
+- [ ] Optimize algorithms and make server more fast
+- [ ] Document specifications for clients

+### Official client todos
+- [ ] Get rid of most `unwrap`s and replace them with the error handling
+- [ ] Make GUI more beautiful
+- [ ] Add some information into GUI to make client more informative
+- [ ] Look for more elegant and comfortable GUI library and move in it
+- [ ] Make game more smooth

 ## How to play
 After you clone this repository, launch the server:
 ```bash